Non-U.S. Core Equity

 Periods less than one year are not annualized.
 Performance is stated in U.S. dollars and includes the reinvestment of dividends and interest.

-The Putnam Investments Non-U.S. Core Equity Composite (the "Composite") seeks capital appreciation by investing in established large and midsize companies, mainly in developed markets to benefit from opportunities outside the United States.
-The strategy seeks to build a portfolio on a 'Foundation of Quality', using a flexible core strategy focused on investing in attractively priced securities with catalysts for value realization.
+The Putnam Investments Non-U.S. Core Equity Composite (the “Composite”) seeks capital appreciation by investing in established large and midsize companies, mainly in developed markets to benefit from opportunities outside the United States.
+The strategy seeks to build a portfolio on a ‘Foundation of Quality’, using a flexible core strategy focused on investing in attractively priced securities with catalysts for value realization.
 Accounts in the composite utilize a disciplined investment process incorporating fundamental stock selection as well as quantitative tools and techniques to select stocks and balance potential risk and reward.
-The Composite's primary benchmark is the MSCI EAFE Index.
-The secondary benchmark is the MSCI All Country World ex-USA Index.
+The Composite’s benchmark is the MSCI EAFE Index.
 Leverage is not utilized in any account in this Composite.
 However, derivatives (including futures, options, forwards, and swaps) may be used for hedging and non-hedging purposes.
 The Composite comprises all fully discretionary accounts, including carve-outs, managed by Putnam Investments in this investment style.
 Carve-out assets included in the Composite are managed separately with their own cash.
-A "carve-out" is a portion of a portfolio that is by itself representative of a distinct investment strategy.
+A “carve-out” is a portion of a portfolio that is by itself representative of a distinct investment strategy.
 It is used to create a track record for a narrower mandate from a multiple-strategy portfolio managed to a broader mandate.
-The Composite's inception date was December 31, 1986.
+The Composite’s inception date was December 31, 1986.
 The Composite creation date was October 3, 2002.
 The Composite was previously named International Core Equity.

-The MSCI EAFE Index is a market capitalization weighted index composed of companies representative of the market structure of 21 Developed Market countries in Europe, Australasia and the Far East.
-The results of the MSCI EAFE Index for all periods shown are net of foreign withholding taxes assuming the tax rate for a Luxembourg entity under the applicable tax treaties in effect during that period.
+The MSCI EAFE Index is an unmanaged index of equity securities from developed countries in Western Europe, the Far East, and Australasia.
+The results of the MSCI EAFE Index for all periods shown are net of foreign withholding taxes, assuming the tax rate for a Luxembourg entity under the applicable tax treaties in effect during that period.

 Composites may include portfolios with certain existing investment restrictions that the Firm believes do not materially impact the investment strategy.
 Benchmarks are generally taken from published sources and may have different calculation methodologies, pricing times, and/or foreign-exchange sources from the composite.
 The effect of those differences is generally deemed to be immaterial.
 The securities holdings of the Composite may differ materially from those of the index used for comparative purposes.
 Composites and benchmarks include the reinvestment of dividends and other earnings.
 Indexes are unmanaged and do not incur expenses.
 You cannot invest directly in an index.
 Gross-of-fee returns do not include the deduction of management fees and other expenses that may be incurred in managing an investment account.
 A portfolio's return will be reduced by advisory and other fees.
 Net-of-fee returns are calculated using a model fee.
 For the applicable time periods, net-of-fees returns reflect either the deduction of the highest management fee that is paid by a portfolio in the Composite during the performance period, applied on a monthly basis, or the deduction of the highest applicable management fee in effect during the performance period that would be charged based on the fee schedule appropriate to this mandate, without the benefit of breakpoints, applied on a monthly basis, whichever is higher.
 Net-of-fee calculation methodology may change over time.
 Actual investment advisory fees incurred by clients are typically negotiated on an individual basis and may vary depending upon, among other things, the applicable fee schedule and portfolio size.
 Our standard fee schedules are available upon request.